Christianity in the Middle East: Armenian Christians

 Armenia, historically, was the first state to accept Christianity.
 There are small numbers of Russian Orthodox and Assyrian Christians in Armenia also.
 Armenian Christians are also to be found in Lebanon, Syria, Iran, Turkey, Iraq, Israel, Palestine, Jordan, Egypt and the Gulf states as expats.

 Kurdish Christians

 The Kurdish-Speaking Church of Christ (The Kurdzman Church of Christ) is an Evangelical church with mainly Kurdish adherents.

-Anglicans
+Episcopalians

 The Episcopal Church in Jerusalem and the Middle East is the Anglican church responsible for the Middle East and North Africa.
 It is quite small, with only some 35,000 members throughout the area.
 The Diocese of Cyprus and the Gulf looks after 30,000-40,000 Anglicans in the area and ministers to Protestants and others.